 In recent years, sustainability has become the mantra of many millions of Canadian homes.
 People from all walks of life are embracing new ways of reducing waste, decreasing their carbon footprint, improving sustainability and protecting the environment.

-The path to net-zero emissions includes actions like improving soil health, as well as reducing waste, improving energy efficiency, promoting biodiversity and more.
+The path to net-zero emissions on farms includes actions like increasing energy efficiency, improving soil health, recycling, turning waste into new products, promoting biodiversity and more.

 The three Rs at home and on the farm

 When you’re looking for simple ways to lessen the amount of waste in your home, you likely start with reducing, recycling and reusing as much as possible.
 And the 'three Rs' are where Canadian dairy farmers begin, too.

 Dairy farmer work closely with their local recycling depots, as well as environmental organizations like Cleanfarms – an innovative Canadian company creating stronger recycling partnerships between farms, manufacturers and recycling depots – to reduce plastics used on their farmers.

 When you go grocery shopping, chances are you likely use reusable bags for your purchases because you know it reduces waste.
 Dairy farmers also utilize compostable bags to minimize waste.
 But to have an even greater impact, most on-farm plastics are recycled through dedicated farm recycling programs, or in the case of some items like chemical containers, simply reused after cleaning.
 Think of it like sanitizing and reusing glass jars at home – every little action helps create a larger impact.